Dictionarry-Hub/.github/profile/README.md

 # 🏴‍☠️ Ahoy!

 Ahoy, matey!
 You've stumbled upon the hub for all things Dictionarry.
-We're a crew of media automation enthusiasts who are passionate about helping fellow pirates navigate the high seas of media automation.
+We're a crew of media automation enthusiasts who are passionate about helping fellow pirates navigate media automation.

 ## 🧭 What We Offer